Skip to main content Skip to main navigation

 Knowing when to hire your first employee

-The timing has to be just right: hire your first employee too soon and you risk starving your growing business of vital cash flow.
+As the owner of a small business, your timing has to be just right.
+Hire your first employee too soon and you risk starving your growing business of vital cash flow.
 Leave it too late and your hard-won customers may end up going elsewhere.
 So how do you know when to bring someone in to help share the load?

 Key take-outs